Dean Elgar

-Dean Elgar (born 11 June 1987) is a South African cricketer who plays Tests and ODIs, and former Test captain.
+Dean Elgar (born 11 June 1987) is a South African cricketer who played Tests and ODIs, and also a former Test captain.
 He is a left-handed opening batter and a slow-left arm bowler.

 Elgar captained the 2006 Under-19 Cricket World Cup in Sri Lanka in 2006.
 He now plays for the Northerns cricket team and Titans cricket team in the major South African cricket competitions.
 He was included in the Northerns team for the 2015 Africa T20 Cup.
 On 23 March 2018, he became the second batsman after Desmond Haynes to carry his bat through an innings on three occasions in Test cricket history.

 In March 2021, Cricket South Africa announced that Elgar had been appointed as South Africa's Test captain, taking over the role from Quinton de Kock.